 Analyzing Li Auto's Unusual Options Activity

-Shares of Li Auto (NASDAQ:LI) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $30.93.
+Li Auto (NASDAQ:LI) shares experienced unusual options activity on Friday.
+The stock price moved down to $30.26 following the option alert.

 - Option Type: SWEEP